deis/workflow/src/quickstart/provider/gke/boot.md

 kubeconfig entry generated for cluster-1.
 ```

+If you don't have `kubectl` CLI setup just yet, run this to get it available
+locally:

+    $ gcloud components install kubectl

 Your local `kubectl` utility should now be pointed at your new container cluster.
-You can verify your crednentials and local configuration by running:
+You can verify your credentials and local configuration by running:

 ```
 $ kubectl cluster-info